cloudfoundry-attic/lattice-release/README.md

  dial tcp: lookup receptor.192.168.11.11.xip.io: no such host
 ```

-The first point of call should be to check your networking DSN settings.
+First, check your networking DNS settings.
 Local "forwarding DNS" servers provided by some home routers can have trouble resolving `xip.io` addresses.
-Try setting you DNS to point to your real upstream DNS servers, or alternatively try using [Google DNS](https://developers.google.com/speed/public-dns/).
+Try setting your DNS to point to your real upstream DNS servers, or alternatively try using [Google DNS](https://developers.google.com/speed/public-dns/) by using `8.8.8.8` and/or `8.8.4.4`.

 Unfortunately `xip.io` itself also sometimes returns similar "no such host" errors.
 The alternative that we have found is to use `dnsmasq` configured to resolve all `xip.io` addresses to `192.168.11.11`.
 This also requires creating a `/etc/resolvers/io` file that points to `127.0.0.1`.
-See further instructions [here] (http://passingcuriosity.com/2013/dnsmasq-dev-osx/).
+See further instructions [here](http://passingcuriosity.com/2013/dnsmasq-dev-osx/).

 ## Running Vagrant with a custom Lattice tar